onehundredfeet/hmecs/README.md

  * `View<T1, T2, TN>` is a collection of entities containing all components of the required types `T1, T2, TN`.
 Views are placed in Systems.
  * `System` is a place for processing a certain set of data represented by views.
  * To organize systems in phases can be used the `SystemList`.
+* `World` is a binding mechanism to allow views and systems to opperate on a subset of entities.
+A View (and a function in a System) can be associated with any number of Worlds.
+When an Entity is created, it can be associated with any number of worlds.
+At the moment, there is a maximum of 32 worlds.
+Views will only include Entities that are associated with `ANY` of the worlds it can view.

 #### Example
 ```haxe